 You will study core mathematics under the three headings of Analytical and Computational Foundations, Calculus, and Linear Mathematics; this includes an introduction to the computer package MATLAB.
 You also begin studying the three main subject areas within mathematics, namely pure mathematics, applied mathematics, and probability and statistics.

-Choosing from a range of optional modules, you will typically continue to study two of the three main mathematical subject areas, plus the option to choose some modules from outside mathematics.
+Choosing from a range of optional modules, you will typically continue to study two of the three main mathematical subject areas.
+You will also have the option to choose some modules from outside mathematics if you wish.

 You will choose from a wide range of advanced optional modules, one of which will involve project work.
 You will specialise in one of three main subject areas, allowing you to develop the foundations for further study in that area in the fourth year.
 There is also an option to choose some modules from outside mathematics.